-\end{definition} It is well known that the Gelbrich distance is a lower bound for the Wasserstein distance between two distributions, and its maximal coincides with the Wasserstein distance for the subclass of elliptical distributions (e.g., normal distributions~\cite[Theorem 2.1]{gelbrich1990formula}).
-The LMO \eqref{Eq_LMO} under the Gelbrich distance in Definition~\ref{Def_Gel} has been studied before \cite{Dist_Robust_Inv_Cov-Viet,Bridging_Bayesian-Viet}.
-In parallel with the other two oracles discussed in the preceding sections, we adapt the Gelbrich LMO from these studies, incorporating a slight generalization that extends to arbitrary matrices (rather than only positive semidefinite matrices as in \cite{Bridging_Bayesian-Viet}).
-Additionally, we provide a tight upper bound for the univariate optimization problem and establish the Lipschitz constant of the corresponding dual function, the two parameters contributing to the convergence of the proposed algorithm.
+We adapt the LMO \eqref{Eq_LMO} under $\Gel (\Sigma, \widehat{\Sigma})$ from \cite{Bridging_Bayesian-Viet}, incorporating a slight generalization that extends to arbitrary matrices (rather than PSD matrices as in \cite{Bridging_Bayesian-Viet}).
+Additionally, we provide a tight upper bound for the univariate optimization problem and establish the Lipschitz constant of the respective dual function, the two parameters contributing to our algorithm convergence.